Read all about Sherwin Williams Light French Gray (LFG), plus see it in action in 20 real homes!

 Oh my, this is a gorgeous light gray bedroom.
 Perfectly gray.
 Perfectly neutral.

-In this bedroom, Light French Gray reads as the perfect neutral gray, but it looks darker here than it does in some of the images above.
+In this bedroom, Light French Gray reads as a pure gray, but it looks darker here than it does in some of the images above.

 Fabulous Kitchens Using Light French Gray